DuncanMoyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 su betty :script that switches the current user to the user betty

 whoami :script that prints the effective username of the current user

+groups :script that prints all the groups the current user is part of